 Spare-Style Sigil Creation

 Austin Osman Spare (1886-1956) was a colorful character in the history of modern magick, whose art and writings were preserved and promoted by Kenneth and Steffi Grant.
 The reader is encouraged to research Spare's life and contributions to modern magick, in service of a well-rounded education.
-He is credited with a method of sigil making that was refined and popularized by a magician/writer best known as Frater U.'.D.'. in a concise little book, Practical Sigil Magick, which has long been out of print officially, but has been widely circulated on the Internet as a pirated PDF.
-(Note.
-Neuromagick.com does not promote the use of pirated material).
-Spare's theories for how and why personally created Sigil's work is a debatable topic, but is not important here.
+He is credited with a method of sigil making that was refined and popularized by a magician/writer best known as Frater U.'.D.'. in a concise little book, Practical Sigil Magick, once out of print but is now back in circulation and readily available from most any bookseller.
+Spare's theories for how and why personally created Sigil's work is a debatable topic, but that is not important here.
 The subject of the current instruction is the sigil creation method, and is presented with a basic assumption that sigils created in this manner are effective magical tools when employed properly.
 The method presented here is an adaptation of Spare's method as related by U.'.D.'., and differs in some of the specifics.
 Readers are encouraged to research and compare the technique presented here with other available methods, and to use what suits them best.

 Step 1: Statement of the Goal